apache/pekko/docs/src/main/paradox/general/configuration.md

 # Configuration

-You can start using Akka without defining any configuration, since sensible default values are provided.
+You can start using Pekko without defining any configuration, since sensible default values are provided.
 Later on you might need to amend the settings to change the default behavior or adapt for specific runtime environments.
 Typical examples of settings that you might amend: